Shoulder Joint Replacement

 What is it and how is it performed?

 Shoulder Joint Replacement Overview

 A shoulder joint replacement treats an arthritic shoulder joint.
 The procedure is usually recommended to treat severe shoulder arthritis that does not respond to nonsurgical treatment options, such as anti-inflammatory medications, corticosteroid injections, physical activity, and lifestyle modifications.
-Patients who suffer from shoulder arthritis are encouraged to make an appointment with a Sano Orthopedics shoulder specialist to find out if shoulder joint replacement is an appropriate treatment option.

 How is a shoulder joint replacement performed?

 A shoulder joint replacement is an inpatient procedure performed under general anesthesia.
 A Sano specialist carefully removes arthritic bone and replaces it with a perfect fit prosthesis.
 Three procedures may be performed:

 - A total shoulder joint replacement.
 The shoulder joint ball and socket are replaced.

 - A partial shoulder joint replacement.
 The humeral head (top of the arm bone) is replaced.

 - A reverse total shoulder.
 The ball and socket are replaced and their positions are changed.